Holiness is the Work of God in the Submitted Saint [podcast]

 “But as he which hath called you is holy, so be ye holy in all manner of conversation; 16 Because it is written, Be ye holy; for I am holy.”
 1 Peter 1:15-16

-“True holiness” vs False Holiness
+“True Holiness” vs False Holiness

 “And be renewed in the spirit of your mind; 24 And that ye put on the new man, which after God is created in righteousness and true holiness.”
 Ephesians 4:23-24

 “True holiness” is brought about by GOD, as His disciple humbles himself, consenting to his own death that Christ might reign.
 The crucified life is the only way to be holy as God is holy.
-The flesh is source of all sin and must be crucified daily or there will be sin.
+The flesh is the source of all sin and must be crucified daily or there will be sin.
 Read Romans 6 daily in prayer.

 “But now being made free from sin (through the daily cross), and become servants to God, ye have your fruit unto holiness, and the end everlasting life.”
 Romans 6:22